BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 277 ---

-17.1.2015 EN Official Journal of the European Union L 12/277

 iii. for all accident years the expected value of the cumulative claims amount for a development year is proportional to the cumulative claims amount for the preceding development year;